MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/debugger/native-objects-in-javascript-extensions-design-considerations.md

 # Native Debugger Objects in JavaScript Extensions - Design and Testing Considerations

-This topic describes design and testing considerations for native debugger objects in JavaScript extensions.
+This topic describes design and testing considerations for using the native debugger objects in JavaScript extensions.

 Native debugger objects represent various constructs and behaviors of the debugger environment.
 The objects can be passed into (or acquired in) JavaScript extensions to manipulate the state of the debugger.